heidenreich/theironyard.github.io/source/education/labs/build-a-website/index.markdown

 <a id="faq"></a>
 ## FAQ

-#### My child is younger than 13.
-Is there any way he/she can take the class?
+#### Is there an age limit?

-If your child has completed CoderDojo Scratch, CoderDojo Electronics, or both, they may take this course.
-We don't accept students younger than 8 years old.
+On the young end, students have to be at least 8 years old to take the class.
+There's no maximum age, but you do have to know how to type.

 #### I registered interest in a full class.
-How will I know if my child gets in?
+How will I know if I get in?

 If a student in a full class drops out before the course starts, we will give their spot to those who registered interest on a first-come-first serve basis.

-#### Do I need to sign any legal paperwork in order for my child to take the class?
+#### Is there any paperwork necessary for kids taking the class?

-We require every student to have a waiver/release form signed by a parent or guardian.
+We require every student under 18 to have a waiver/release form signed by a parent or guardian.
 You will recieve a link to this form when you sign up for a ticket.

 {% sidebar %}